zeek/zeek/scripts/base/init-bare.zeek.rst

          may adjust it somewhat in ambiguous cases).

       service: :zeek:type:`set` [:zeek:type:`string`]
-         The set of services the connection is using as determined by Bro's dynamic protocol detection.
+         The set of services the connection is using as determined by Zeek's dynamic protocol detection.
 Each entry is the label of an analyzer that confirmed that it could parse the connection payload.
 While typically, there will be at most one entry for each connection, in